liuwenchao/class_list/README.md

 1. git clone the repo, and cd to the root of repo.
 1. run: `python manage.py runserver`
 1. go to: http://localhost:8000/
+1. The page should look like 8_newclasslist.png, except images are unavailable.

 ### License